Garden path materials – the good, the bad and the beautiful

 It’s environmentally friendly as it can use up off-cuts and scraps that might otherwise be thrown away.
 And unless the pattern is set in with concrete, it allows rain to run off into the ground between the stones.

-Stepping stones are the simplest way of getting across a garden.
+Stepping stone paths are the simplest way of getting across a garden.
 Many people use off-cuts and set them into the lawn.
 Even if you need to buy the pavers, you won’t need many.

-I love garden writer Francine Raymond’s simple diamond pattern – she has used just a few square pavers to make a short path.
+I love garden writer Francine Raymond’s simple diamond pattern.
+She has used just a few square pavers as stepping stones to make a short path.

 Unusual garden path materials